 - Are you comparing values?
 Then perhaps a column or bar chart would be the best.

-- Are you trying to visualize relationships or hierarchies?
+- If you are trying to visualize relationships or hierarchies?
 Then maybe a treemap.

 - Are you showing percentages of a total?
 A pie chart would probably be the best.

-- Are you working on dates?
-Then a time series or area chart is the way to go.
+- And if you are working on dates?
+Then a time series or area chart for the relevant data is the way to go.

 6. Color Selection Matters A Lot

-I mean by this is don’t go wild and begin picking an alternate tone for every visualization.
+It means don’t go wild and begin picking an alternate tone for every visualization.
 Keep your use of color simple and decent.
 Don’t use extremely dull or extremely bright colors.
+Also, be careful while choosing a specific colour to represent specific key performance indicators kpis.

 7. Design for the Viewers

 Will you share it as a pdf that will be printed?
 Assuming this is the case, you’ll need to ensure that it prints appropriately.
-You would also, for this situation, maybe need to add more data like showing certain qualities in diagrams since you can’t drift over a graph with your mouse.
+You would also, for this situation, maybe need to add more data.
+For example, for showing certain qualities in diagrams you can’t drift over a graphs and charts with your mouse.

 You can see that there are many things to consider for your audience.
-Now you have Thinklytics top 7 tips for designing an efficient data dashboard to help take your reporting to the next level.
+Now you have Thinklytics’ top 7 tips for designing an efficient data dashboard to help take your reporting to the next level.
+So, now you can execute the best dashboard design principles in your business.
+Hence, meeting your company’s specific goals in real time.